 Various electronic devices surround a multi-lane swimming pool and Jay is submerged in the middle.
 Her friends sit poolside.
 Every shot emphasizes liquid.
 The brightest lighting is from under water within the pool itself, into which the camera follows our heroine, bobbing up and down below the surface.
 Aqueous shadows ripple across tiled walls.
 A storm rages off-screen.
 ‘It’ finally arrives, visible to Jay only, and reveals itself to the others by hurling their appliances into the water.
 Televisions, a foldout chair, a typewriter, another television, a hair-dryer, and a radio: the kind of stuff typically looted during riots or repossessed during foreclosure.
 Splashing and screaming.
 Asymmetrical jump-cuts.
 Gunshots.
 ‘It’ collapses into the pool and tries to drag Jay under.
 More gunshots.
 Bullets trail through the water.
 One connects, tearing through the assailant’s skull.
 She escapes.
 ‘Jay, is it still down there, do you see it?’
 A blistered handprint on her ankle.
 She crawls, slowly, back to the pool’s edge.
 Still dripping.
 The camera looks down into the water from her perspective, tentatively peering over the tiles.
 Cut to her frightened visage.
-Then, from overhead, the water swims with of red and brown.
+Then, from overhead, the water swims with billows of red and brown.
 Seaweed bloodclouds.
 Crisis averted, or at least forestalled.

 The key difference, then, is temporal.
+That is what changes between 1916 and 2016.
 For Prufrock the crisis remains imminent.
 For Jay and her friends it has just passed, leaving behind a trail of human wreckage and wrecked commodities.
 In both cases, however, the crisis is manifestly liquid.
 It begins and ends in the depths.
 Having seen these overlaps between the poem and the film, their shared translation of financial hegemony into liquid imagery, we can now return to the lines quoted in the classroom, repeated here in full:

 I should have been a pair of ragged claws